facebook/lexical/packages/lexical-website-new/docs/concepts/editor-state.md

 Editor states have two phases:

 - During an update they can be thought of as "mutable".
-See "Updating an editor" below to mutate an editor state.
+See "Updating state" below to mutate an editor state.
 - After an update, the editor state is then locked and deemed immutable from there one.
 This editor state can therefore be thought of as a "snapshot".